hbc/HBC_master/jobs/index.md

 ## Bioinformatics Trainer and Analyst Position

+***This will be a remote (telework) position until the end of the COVID-19 pandemic.***

 ### Title
 Research Associate - Bioinformatics Trainer and Analyst

 ### School
 Harvard T.H.
-Chan School of Public Health
+Chan School of Public Health, Boston MA

 ### Department/Area
 Biostatistics